oarcscience/ith.oarc.science/neu/celt/cg.md

----
-title: "The Carmina Gadelica by Alexander Carmicheal"
+# The Carmina Gadelica by Alexander Carmicheal
-titleh1: "The Carmina Gadelica"
----
+<title>Intangible Textual Heritage: The Carmina Gadelica</title>

 # The Carmina Gadelica

 ### by Alexander Carmicheal